+Acknowledgments.
 The authors wish to thank Thomas Rohwer, Deirdre Haskell, Dugald Macpherson and Elisabeth Bouscaren for their comments on earlier drafts of this work, Martin Hils for suggesting that the proof could be adapted to finite extensions and Zoé Chatzidakis for pointing out an error in how constants were handled in earlier versions.
-The second author is grateful to Jamshid Derakhshan, Marcus du Sautoy, Andrei Jaikin-Zapirain, Angus Macintyre, Dugald Macpherson, Mark Ryten and Christopher Voll for helpful conversations.
+The second author is grateful to Jamshid Derakhshan, Marcus du Sautoy, Andrei Jaikin-Zapirain, Angus Macintyre, Dugald Macpherson, Mark Ryten, Alexander Stasinski, Christopher Voll and Michele Zordan for helpful conversations.
 We are grateful to Alex Lubotzky for suggesting studying representation growth; several of the ideas in Section 8 are due to him.

-The first author was supported by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC Grant agreement no. 291111/ MODAG, the second author was supported by a Golda Meir Post-doctoral Fellowship at the Hebrew University of Jerusalem and the third author was partly supported by ANR MODIG (ANR-09-BLAN-0047) Model Theory and Interactions with Geometry.
+The first author was supported by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013)/ERC Grant agreement no. 291111/MODAG, the second author was supported by a Golda Meir Postdoctoral Fellowship at the Hebrew University of Jerusalem, and the third author was partly supported by ANR MODIG (ANR-09-BLAN-0047) Model Theory and Interactions with Geometry.

 The author of the appendix would like to thank M. du Sautoy, C. Voll, and Kien Huu Nguyen for interesting discussions on this and related subjects.
-He was supported by the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013) with ERC Grant Agreement nr.
-615722 MOTMELSUM and by the Labex CEMPI (ANR-11-LABX-0007-01).
+He was partially supported by the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013) with ERC Grant Agreement no. 615722 MOTMELSUM and he thanks the Labex CEMPI (ANR-11-LABX-0007-01).